-For Hourly Employees: The Time Clock.
-When dressed in their uniform and prepared to commence work, hourly employees must clock in using the time clock at the beginning of their scheduled shift, clock out and back in from meal break, and clock out at the end of their shift.
+• For Hourly Employees: The Time Clock.
+Hourly employees must clock in using the time clock upon arriving to work, clock out and back in from meal break, and clock out at the end of their shift.
 If you make a mistake with your time card, notify your supervisor immediately so the record can be corrected.
 If any time clock errors are made they must be corrected by the supervisor of your unit using the "Employee Time Clock Exception Report" form, signed by the employee, and given to Human Resources by the next business day.
 Errors should only be corrected for the current payroll period.
-Therefore, please check with your supervisor if you suspect an error has occurred that needs to be corrected.
+Therefore, please check with your supervisor every day to see if there are any errors that need to be corrected.
 Your supervisor will show you where and how to clock in and out for work in your particular area.